The results are in – this year was the biggest Giving Tuesday yet!

 Nonprofits + Facebook Ads = More Money Raised!

-With over 1 billion daily active users sharing 4.75 billion pieces of content every day on the social network, launching a Facebook Ad campaign can set you apart and help you reach a targeted audience.
+Launching a strategic, targeted Facebook Ad campaign can set you apart and help you reach a brand new audience.

 The Nonprofit Facebook Ad Planner is designed as a simple guide to help you plan, create, launch, and measure a wildly successful Facebook Ad campaign to achieve your nonprofit’s objective, whether it be raising awareness or raising money.